Knowledge synthesis reports

 EKLIPSE organised a web conference from Monday 22nd of January to Thursday 25th of January 2018 and two reports were published to highlight the current state of the art in this field and to identify knowledge gaps related to different taxonomic groups.

-The video recordings of the web conference are available on the EKLIPSE Youtube channel.
+Presentations and video recordings are available on the conference page.

 Capacity Building Reports